 Work Zone Injuries

 - There were 37,476 injuries in work zones in 2010.
-This equates to one work zone injury every 14 minutes (96 a day), or about four people injured every hour.
+This equates to one work zone injury every 14 minutes (over 102 per day), or about four people injured every hour.

 - More than 20,000 workers are injured in road construction work zones each year.
 According to a presentation on Injury Hazards in Road and Bridge Construction (PDF 12.4MB), between 2003-2008, these injuries were caused by:

 - Exposure to harmful substances or environments (5%).

 Overall Work Zone Fatalities

 This data comes from National Work Zone Safety Information Clearinghouse Work Zone Fatalities, FARS Data, and Traffic Safety Facts 2010 (PDF 2.3MB).

 - Work Zone Fatalities: In 2010, there were 514 fatal motor vehicle crashes in work zones, resulting in 576 fatalities.